 Measures to boost demand for sustainable and fairly made textiles and garments, including awareness campaigns, incentives on EU-made products, and mandatory social and environmental criteria in various public funding instruments such as public procurement.

-Access to affordable, green, and secure energy for companies, in particular SMEs, and for workers..
+Access to affordableand secure energy for companies, in particular SMEs, and for workers, supporting a just and inclusive transition towards cleaner energy while protecting existing industries and jobs.

 Action to ensure that the Ecodesign Regulation and the forthcoming Digital Product Passport will offer a transparent and consumers/SME-friendly framework, and that the social partners will be included in the elaboration of the Commission Working Plan specifically related to textile and apparel products.